Implementation standards

 • Add-ons exist when new scope is justified and accepted

-The goal is capability transfer, not permanent dependency.
+The goal is capability transfer, not permanent dependence.

 Controlled intake